alphagov/govuk-rfcs/rfc-128-continuous-deployment.md

 ## Proposal

-The obvious solution to the backlog of deployments is to make them automatic.
+The first issue (we have a constant backlog of deployments) has an obvious solution: make deployments automatic.
 This has already begun, as part of [a trial of Continuous Deployment](https://docs.google.com/document/d/18y2fLzqbHyTliThxuiyxKznDw4TZmPiQZAk-3rkgpBg/edit) and [a subsequent extension to include 5 more apps](https://docs.google.com/document/d/1YhgjJjDRB57-IlgPNAAZzFTI3jIUucGJKokti_lQiRQ/edit).

 > **It is still possible to deploy an app manually.** The new pipeline is just an automation of the manual deployment steps.
 Rollback is unchanged, and freezing deployments is supported [[1](https://github.com/alphagov/govuk-puppet/blob/c24ff191ce7fc8a38ceb464f0139faba04b9734b/modules/govuk_jenkins/templates/jobs/deploy_app_downstream.yaml.erb#L22)].

-However, we have been unable to make further progress due to the other two issues: we are concerned that enabling automatic deployments en masse would lead to an increase in defects reaching production.
+However, we have been unable to make further progress due to the other two issues above.
+We are concerned that enabling automatic deployments en masse would lead to an increase in defects reaching production.

 In order to proceed, we need to agree a clear and actionable set of criteria for enabling automatic deployments, so that we will only do so when we can show this is safe, as well as secure.